bbatsov/legacy-octopress-blog/source/about/index.markdown

 Bulgaria, but I've been residing in Sofia (Bulgaria's current capitol) for quite some time now.

-I'm currently the Technical Lead of [Empower United Inc.](http://empowerunited.com), where I develop and supervise various Ruby on Rails applications.
+I'm currently the Technical Lead of [Tradeo Inc.](http://tradeo.com), where I develop and supervise various Ruby on Rails and Node.js applications.
 Before that I've worked as Java developer (Swing, JavaEE, etc).
 Before that I used to be a C++ developer and before that I developed Linux kernel drivers for some embedded devices.
 As you can see I've gradually transferred